gilch/hissp/docs/index.rst

 Welcome to Hissp's documentation!
-Jump in and try the quick start if you're feeling confident, or read the more detailed tutorial.
+Jump in and try the quick start if you're feeling confident, or read the more detailed (but less thorough) tutorial.

 ..
 TODO: add REPL via Brython or Pyodide?